-If you use ArcGIS for SharePoint in SharePoint Online and have upgraded to the July 2021 release, you may have noticed that there are now three ArcGIS apps available instead of the usual two.
-This article explains the differences between ArcGIS Maps, ArcGIS Maps Classic, and ArcGIS Map Search.
-Understanding the apps will help you decide which one to use when building your SharePoint page.
+If you use ArcGIS for SharePoint in SharePoint Online and have upgraded to the October 2022 release, you may have noticed that there are now three ArcGIS apps available instead of the usual two.
+Also noteworthy is the change to the ArcGIS web part name (formerly ArcGIS Maps).
+This article explains the differences between the ArcGIS, ArcGIS Maps Classic, and ArcGIS Map Search apps.
+Understanding these apps will help you decide which one to use when building your SharePoint page.

-The July 2021 release of ArcGIS for SharePoint introduces a brand-new app for modern SharePoint pages.
+The October 2022 release of ArcGIS for SharePoint introduces an updated app for modern SharePoint pages.
 You can use this app to display geocoded SharePoint data on the map and add layers from ArcGIS to provide context for your data.

-ArcGIS Maps includes a fully redesigned mapping interface, enhanced layer styling capabilities, and new features like buffer/drive time analysis and infographics cards.
+ArcGIS Maps includes a fully redesigned mapping interface, with enhanced layer styling capabilities – and features like buffer/drive time analysis and infographics cards.
 Try it out and take advantage of the exciting new tools and updated user experience!

 Note that ArcGIS Maps is only available for SharePoint in Microsoft 365, and not for on-premises SharePoint deployments.

 You may notice that some features you are used to are not yet supported.
 See feature comparison for details.

 If you need to access a feature that isn’t yet available in ArcGIS from previous releases, don’t worry.
 You can still find that content in the ArcGIS Maps Classic add-in.

 This app is unchanged from previous releases.
 It’s the same classic experience with a “Classic” name to match.
 Keep using ArcGIS Maps Classic as needed but keep an eye on future releases as more features are added to ArcGIS!

 Note that if you want to add the ArcGIS Maps Locate workflow to a SharePoint list, you should choose ArcGIS Maps Classic as the workflow template.